Shades of Gray: Medical Ethics and Transport

 Out Of The Sim Lab And Into the Ship- Live Helicopter Simulation

-Learn how to take your sim lab training experience to the next level and faciliate sinulation in the aircraft.
-We will share our experience, what went well, challenges we encoutered and how we have fine tuned the process and adopted into our program’s quarterly simulation training.
+Learn how to take your sim lab training experience to the next level and facilitate simulation in the aircraft.
+We will share our experience, what went well, challenges we encountered and how we have fine tuned the process and adopted into our program’s quarterly simulation training.
 Video included.

-Sharping The Cutting Edge: The Partnership Of QA And Education Programs
+Sharping The Cutting Edge: The Partnership Of Quality Assurance And Education Programs

 Jason Clark NRP, CCEMT-P, FP-C, C-NPT, CMTE LIFE FORCE Air Medical